Frequently Asked Questions about the Gathering

-- How do you do Touch Drawing for five whole days?
+- How do you do Touch Drawing for five and a half days?
 How is this different from shorter Touch Drawing workshops or retreats?

 - Why would I return to Gathering?

-- If I am flying in, how do I get from the airport to the center and back to the airport at the end?
+- If I am flying in, how do I get from the airport to the center and back?

 - What is lodging like for Gathering?

 - What are choices for different houses, rooms and cabins?

 - A map of the retreat center land, showing trails and lodging locations.